hector6921/hector6921/README.md

 ### I am an Infrastructure Automation Fellow at Kura Labs.
 I focus on and DevOps and Full-stack development.
 I have experience and knowledge in working with open source CI/CD tools/ Languages such as Jenkins, Docker, Kubernetes Git, Github, Python, Bash, and many more.
-I'm familiar with web development tools, frameworks/ Languages tools such as React, React-Native, Gatsby, HTML, CSS, Javascript for the front-end as well as Express.js, Flask, Next.js, Qraphql, sequelize, SQLite, MongoDB, Postgres, AWS (DynamoDB, RDS).
+I'm familiar with web development tools, frameworks/ Languages such as React, React-Native, Gatsby, HTML, CSS, Javascript for the front-end as well as Express.js, Flask, Next.js, Qraphql, sequelize, SQLite, MongoDB, Postgres, AWS (DynamoDB, RDS).
 I like to play guitar for fun and discover new foods and places to travel.
 I also love to meet new people, feel free to message me and connect.

 <!--
 **hector6921/hector6921** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.